 Awards & Nominations

-Second prize in the 2015 Jackie White Memorial National Children’s Playwriting Contest.
+Jackie White Memorial National Children’s Playwriting Contest, 2nd prize.

 "The Nose" was nominated for four awards for its summer production in the Midtown International Theatre Festival (MITF) 2016 including the Playwrights Award (Musicals), Outstanding Musical Direction, Outstanding Costume Design, and Outstanding Set Design.